 The Pennsylvania State University

 The Geospatial Lab is located in the Natural Resources Building at Michigan State University.
-Most of the research conducted in the lab relies on our small, but growing, Linux cluster and several large heterogeneous machines.
-The lab is currently supported by NSF, NASA, USDA Forest Service, and NPS projects.
+Much of our research relies on a small but growing Linux cluster and several large heterogeneous machines.
+The lab is currently supported by projects funded by the NSF, NASA, USDA Forest Service, and National Park Service.
+Current lab members include: